jfhbrook/node-ecstatic/README.md

 ![](http://imgur.com/vhub5.png)

 A simple static file server middleware.

-* Built-in simple directory listings
-* Shows index.html files at directory roots when they exist
-* Use it with a raw http server, express/connect, or flatiron/union!
+Use it with a raw http server, express/connect, or flatiron/union!

 # Examples: